googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 If you add, remove or modify documentation examples, you may need to update the setup for the tests.
 The fixtures, stubs and mocks required to run the tests are located in [support/doctest_helper.rb](support/doctest_helper.rb).
 Please note that much of the setup is matched to its corresponding example by the title of the `@example` tag.
-If you alter an example's title, you may encounter breaking tests.
+If you alter an example's title, you may encounter broken tests.

 There are generally no assertions or mock verifications in these tests.
 They simply check that the examples are syntactically correct and execute against the library source code without error.